The Modified Fatigue Impact Scale (MFIS) is a tool that doctors use to evaluate how fatigue is affecting someone living with multiple sclerosis (MS).

 If you’re not sure how to answer, choose whatever seems closest to how you feel.
 There aren’t any wrong or right answers.

-Each answer receives a score of 0 to 4.
 The total MFIS score has a range of 0 to 84, with three subscales as follows:

 The sum of all the answers is your total MFIS score.